-Meet and greet at the Yellowknife airport, baggage handling, orientation upon arrival, transportation between Yellowknife and aurora viewing facility, winter clothing rental, heated seats at the aurora viewing facility.
+Meet and greet at the Yellowknife airport, baggage handling, orientation upon arrival, transportation between Yellowknife and aurora viewing facility, winter clothing rental.

-Winter clothing is provided.
+Winter clothing is provided and delivered to your hotel room.
 If bringing your own, winter boots, skidoo suit, parka, snow pants, mitts, wool touque and balaclava are recommended.

-Accommodations are in a local hotel such as the Explorer Hotel or the Coast Fraser Tower Suite Hotel.
+Accommodations are in a local hotel such as the Explorer Hotel.